-With the celebration of Earth Day a few weeks ago and spring cleaning on the minds of countless homeowners, it’s a great time to make homes more earth-friendly and energy efficient.
-In fact, with only a few small, affordable changes, homeowners could be on their way to saving 20% or more on monthly energy costs.
-Here, the home-efficiency gurus from Service Experts share tricks on how to start saving right now.
+With the celebration of Earth Day a short time ago and spring cleaning on the minds of countless homeowners, it’s a great time to make homes more earth-friendly and energy efficient.
+The truth is, with only a few small, economical changes, homeowners could be on their way to saving 20% or more on monthly energy costs.
+Here, the home-efficiency pros from share techniques on how to start saving now.

 1. Install a Smart Thermostat

-A smart thermostat normally saves between 12% to 23% on an electricity bill, and it’s also a remarkable tool to cut down on carbon emissions from a residence.
+A smart thermostat usually saves between 12% to 23% on an electricity bill, and it’s also a very good tool to lower carbon emissions from a residence.
 How is that possible?
-Smart thermostats provide more functions than only programming the time of day for the heating or cooling system to turn on or off.
+Smart thermostats do more than only programming the time of day for the heating or cooling system to turn on or off.
 Some smart thermostats are intuitive and can identify changes in power use patterns and home activity.
-They can also be programmed while you are away via an app, and notify homeowners about changes that may cause a major increase to their energy bill.
+They can also be programmed remotely, and notify homeowners about changes that may impact their energy bill.

 “This technology saves you money and also makes life easier,” said Service Experts’ Lisa Lange.
 “It’s a low-cost way to improve energy efficiency in your home immediately.”

-Before the summer heat hits, another eco-friendly move is to reach out to an Expert for routine maintenance for your air-conditioning system.
-It will help homeowners avoid major repairs during the busy season for HVAC pros and a system that performs optimally minimizes reliance on fossil fuel energy sources.
+Before the summer heat begins, another eco-friendly move is to set up an air-conditioning system tune-up.
+This will help homeowners avoid costly repairs during the busy season for HVAC pros and a system that performs optimally minimizes reliance on fossil fuel energy sources.

-A tune-up involves cleaning all of the system’s key components, as well as testing and making adjustments to the unit’s operating system.
-In addition to checking refrigerant levels and changing out air filters, the condenser located outside the house should also be cleaned and checked.
+A routine maintenance appointment involves cleaning all of the system’s key components, plus testing and making adjustments to the unit’s operating system.
+In addition to checking refrigerant levels and changing out air filters, the condenser located outside the house should also be cleaned and inspected.

 “During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” noted Lisa Lange.
 “We encourage customers to ask about thermostat settings, when to change air filters and bring any other questions they may have about the energy efficiency of their home.”